-Depending on the type of report you order (the offerings vary according to the agency you deal with), you may also get an applicant's credit, or “FICO” score.
-This number, ranging from 300 to 850, purports to indicate the risk that an individual will default on payments.
-High credit scores indicate less risk.
+Depending on the type of report you order (the offerings vary according to the agency you deal with), you may also get an applicant's credit score.
+The most commonly used credit score is the FICO score.
+It ranges from 300 to 850, and purports to indicate the risk that an individual will default on payments.
+High scores indicate less risk.
 Generally, any score above 650 is considered a medium risk or less.

 Three credit bureaus have cornered the market on credit reports:

 It's legal in most states to charge prospective tenants a fee for the cost of the credit report itself and your time and trouble.
 Any credit check fee should be reasonably related to the cost of the credit check —$30 to $50 is common.
 California sets a maximum screening fee and requires landlords to provide an itemized receipt when accepting a credit check fee.
-See the Nolo article “California Law on Application Screening Fees and Credit Reports,” for details.

 Be sure prospective tenants know the amount and purpose of a credit check fee and understand that this fee is not a holding deposit and does not guarantee the rental unit.